Palestinians: Etymology

 The Greek word reflects an ancient Eastern Mediterranean-Near Eastern word which was used either as a toponym or ethnonym.
 In Ancient Egyptian Peleset/Purusati has been conjectured to refer to the "Sea Peoples", particularly the Philistines.
 Among Semitic languages, Akkadian Palaštu (variant Pilištu) is used of 7th-century Philistia and its, by then, four city states.
 Biblical Hebrew's cognate word Plištim, is usually translated Philistines.

 When the Romans conquered the region in the first century BCE, they used the name Judaea for the province that covered most of the region.
 At the same time, the name Syria Palestina continued to be used by historians and geographers to refer to the area between the Mediterranean Sea and the Jordan River, as in the writings of Philo, Josephus and Pliny the Elder.
 During the early 2nd century CE, Syria Palaestina became the official administrative name in a move viewed by scholars as an attempt by emperor Hadrian to disassociate Jews from the land as punishment for the Bar Kokhba revolt.
 Jacobson suggested the change to be rationalized by the fact that the new province was far larger.
 The name was thenceforth inscribed on coins, and beginning in the fifth century, mentioned in rabbinic texts.
 The Arabic word Filastin has been used to refer to the region since the time of the earliest medieval Arab geographers.
-It appears to have been used as an Arabic adjectival noun in the region since as early as the 7th century.
+It appears to have been used as an Arabic adjectival noun in the region since as early as the 7th century (see for example Al-Maqdisi and Mujir al-Din).

-Khalil Beidas (1874–1949) was the first person to self-describe Palestine's Arabs as "Palestinians" in the preface of a book he translated in 1898.